CSzLong/sui-unity_sdk/README.md

 1. Make sure you have imported the SDK correctly and follow the usage instructions provided in the Sui documentation.

-2. Before using the SDK, please read the documentation to ensure that you are familiar with all the features and requirements of using the SDK.
+2. Before using the SDK, please read the documentation to ensure that you are familiar with all the features and requirements of the SDK.

-3. Be careful not to leak sensitive data and consider checking and deleting all code or information that may contain sensitive data before publishing.
+3. Be careful that do not to leak sensitive data and consider checking and deleting all code or information that may contain sensitive data before publishing.

-## Some examples
+## Examples

 The code examples for using RPCs in Unity depend on which RPC library you choose to use.
 Here are two examples that may be helpful: